ChenglongChen/Kaggle_Greek_Media_Monitoring_Multilabel_Classification/README.md

 ## Instruction

-* download data from the [competition website](http://www.kaggle.com/c/wise-2014/data) and put all the data into `./Data` dir
+* download data from the [competition website](http://www.kaggle.com/c/wise-2014/data) and put all the data into `./Data` dir:
  - `./Data/wise2014-train.libsvm`
  - `./Data/wise2014-test.libsvm`